joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

        with unattached ports at each end.

      Another set of common usages are:
-     - `ip addr` : Shows layer 3 IP networking information, as opposed to 'ip link' which shows layer 2 ethernet information.
+     - `ip addr` : Shows layer 3 IP networking information, as opposed to `ip link` which shows layer 2 ethernet information.
      - `ip neighbour` : Shows information about neighbours.
 Only interface that are in the 'up' state may have neighbours.
      - `ip route` : Control and manage Routing tables.
 Adding 'default gateways' etc. Note that the Linus kernel does not keep route with unreachable next hops, and thus routes using a link that goes down are permanently removed from the